-Males over 30 mm exhibited an annual cycle in pleon size, with a peak in April and May (Fig. 6), while female pleons were largest in November with a less conspicuous peak of pleon expansion between June and July (Fig. 6).
-Throughout the monitoring period, only 14 B. latro females (of 2071 individuals in 12 of 484 transects) were ovigerous, but our data indicate a reproductive season between December and March with an increased probability of encountering females carrying eggs just before new moon (Fig. 7).
+Males with a thoracic length over 30 mm exhibited an annual cycle in pleon size, with a peak in April and May (Fig. 6), while female pleons were largest in November with a less conspicuous peak of pleon expansion between June and July (Fig. 6).
+Throughout the monitoring period, only 14 B. latro females (of 2071 individuals in 12 of 484 transects) were ovigerous, with the timing of encounters indicating a reproductive season between December and March with an increased encounter probability just before new moon (Fig. 7).

 4. DISCUSSION

-Our study presents results from the longest continuous monitoring programme of Birgus latro to date, and suggests that Aldabra hosts one of the largest B. latro populations worldwide (with 4314–88,872 individuals), likely as a consequence of decades of protection.
-Data on unharvested populations is rare and outdated, the only other two unexploited populations of B. latro studied (Drew et al. 2010) are estimated at 41,865 ± 4728 crabs on Taiaro, French Polynesia (Chauvet & Kadiri-Jan 1999) and 300–1200 crabs on Ikuren Islet, Enewetak Atoll, Marshall Islands (Reese 1987 cited by Fletcher 1991).
-The Chagos Archipelago, Palmyra Atoll and Christmas Island are also important strongholds for B. latro (Laidre 2018) but no B. latro population estimates are available for these islands.
+To our knowledge, our study presents results from the longest continuous monitoring programme of Birgus latro to date, and suggests that Aldabra hosts one of the largest B. latro populations worldwide (with 4314–88,872 individuals), likely as a consequence of decades of protection.
+Published data on population sizes of unharvested populations is rare and outdated, the only other two unexploited populations of B. latro with published studies (Drew et al. 2010) are estimated at 41,865 ± 4728 crabs on Taiaro, French Polynesia (Chauvet & Kadiri-Jan 1999) and 300–1200 crabs on Ikuren Islet, Enewetak Atoll, Marshall Islands (Reese 1987 cited by Fletcher 1991).
+The Chagos Archipelago, Palmyra Atoll and Christmas Island are also important strongholds for B. latro (Laidre 2018) but no B. latro population estimates are currently available for these islands.
 The population on Christmas Island experiences limited exploitation and has suffered significant decline (Drew & Hansson 2014).
-Although the focus of our study is the island of Picard, this island is representative of Aldabra as a whole and Aldabra’s other islands are uninhabited and less disturbed so B. latro populations are unlikely to be declining on any of them.
+The stable population at Picard suggests that the species is not undergoing a natural decline in the Indian Ocean, and suggests that elsewhere in the region where declines have occurred could be attributed to anthropogenic causes.

-We found substantial spatial and temporal heterogeneity in B. latro density, size and sex.
-Adult B latro are not sessile but are in constant movement locally around their home site and undertake long-distance (up to 4.2 km) movements (Krieger et al. 2012).
+We found substantial spatial and temporal heterogeneity in B. latro density, size and sex over the study period.
+Adult B latro are not sessile but are in constant movement locally around their home site and can undertake long-distance (up to 4.2 km) movements (Krieger et al. 2012).
 This is linked with their complex life cycle associated with reproductive migrations, moulting requirements, availability of resources and behavioural variations associated with environmental conditions at a site (Drew & Hansson 2014).
 The peak in the number of crabs observed from February to May is largely due to an increase in the number of active males in the study area.
 During this period, large dominant males favoured inland areas, presumably richer in resources, while females and smaller males were mostly encountered in near-shore habitats.
 Drew and Hansson (2014) noted that large males often actively exclude females and smaller males from preferential feeding areas.
 Later in the year, from June to December, the overall number of B. latro drops, again largely due to a decrease in the number of males, particularly of large ones, which are potentially undergoing moulting during the drier months of the year (Fletcher et al. 1991).
 Birgus latro undergoes moulting in shallow burrows to minimize vulnerability to predation and desiccation during the moulting process (Drew et al. 2010).
-Contrastingly, female counts increased in the second half of the year, potentially exploiting the available resources left by dominant males (Drew & Hansson 2014).
-Female densities peaked between September and December close to shore which coincided with a period in which males of sexually active sizes are commonly encountered.
+Contrastingly, female counts increased in the second half of the year, potentially exploiting the available resources in preferred feeding areas after vacated by dominant males (Drew & Hansson 2014).
+Female densities peaked between September and December near-shore which coincided with a period in which males of sexually active sizes are commonly encountered.
 This suggests a breeding migration of female B. latro involving females moving to the shore to release larvae into the ocean (Schiller et al. 1991).
 Tracking studies from Christmas Island shows that male B. latro also move closer to shore for reproductive purposes but remain for a shorter period (Krieger et al. 2012).